icyspark/Durrett-Probability-Theory-and-Examples/README.md

 3. The main purpose of this note is to familiarize readers with the fundamental concepts of probability theory, laying a solid foundation for future graduate and doctoral studies, without placing too much emphasis on its analytical background.

 ## Regarding the Structure of the Notes
 1. Each markdown document corresponds to a chapter.
-The chapter titles are in red and provide a summary of the chapter's content.
+The chapter titles are first level and provide a summary of the chapter's content.
 Every document includes a table of contents, and when opened in the software Obsidian, you can click on the section titles to jump to the corresponding part (this functionality is not available in the PDF version).
-2. Each chapter contains multiple sections, with section titles in reddish-brown.
+2. Each chapter contains multiple sections, and their titles are secondary titles.
 You can quickly navigate to the table of contents and the document's end by using the two links located below the title.
 3. The content of each section follows this order:
    1. Introduction
    2. Basic assumptions: Sometimes all the functions in the chapter satisfy a specific condition.
 To reduce redundancy in the statements of propositions, such conditions are grouped in this section instead of being stated in each proposition.